nmore247/assecor-assessment-frontend/frontend-app/README.md

 Responsive design for mobile and desktop platforms.

 # App Views
-# List Views
+# List View
 The app features list views for different Star Wars elements fetched from the SWAPI:

 Films: A list of Star Wars films.
 Characters: A list of characters with their name, gender, and other details.
 Planets: A list of planets with details such as climate, terrain, and population.

-Detail Views
+# Detail View
 Each element in the list view can be clicked to see more details.
-The user can easily navigate between different views in the app:
+The user can easily navigate between different views in the app.
 From a film detail view, the user can access the list of characters in that film.
 From a character detail view, the user can view the planet they come from or films they appear in.

 # Technologies Used
 Angular v18
 TypeScript
 RxJS